Puerto Natales: Demographics

 According to the 2002 census carried out by the Chilean National Statistics Institute, the Natales commune has a population of 19,116 inhabitants (10,068 men and 9,048 women).
-Of these, 16,978 (88.8%) lived in the city’s urban area and 2,138 (11.2%) in rural areas.
+Of these, 16,978 (88.8%) lived in the city's urban area and 2,138 (11.2%) in rural areas.
 The population grew by 10.7% (1,841 persons) between the 1992 and 2002 censuses.
-The commune comprises 96.3% of the provinces’s total population of 19,855.
+The commune comprises 96.3% of the province's total population of 19,855.
 Its population density is only 0.38 /km2.

 Geography

 Puerto Natales is situated along the shore of Última Esperanza Sound and has views northward into the Cerro Benitez peaks of the Cerro Toro formation within the Cordillera Manuel Señoret.

 The city of Puerto Natales exists within the larger Natales commune, one of eleven communes in the Magallanes Region.
 Since the entire province of Última Esperanza (56554 km2) is divided into only two communes, the result is a rather large but sparsely populated area for the Natales commune.
 The commune's area is 48974.2 km2, which renders it one of the largest communes in Chile, larger than seven regions of the country.